-4.4 Not Agreed: Light Box - Maize
+4.5 Proposed Change not Supported: Light Box - Maize

 In the procedure for assessment of maize defects the reference method refers to "a light box may be used".
 Industry advice was sought on the need to clarify for what purpose this may be used and the need to list any specifications that were required for this equipment.

 Industry advised various units were being used and there was not a need to develop a list of specifications, hence the Committee agreed to not include any reference specifications for this equipment.

-4.5 Not Agreed: New By-Product Standard - Almond Hulls
+4.6 Proposed Change not Supported: New By-Product Standard - Almond Hulls

-Advice was received from industry in 2018 that there needs to be a Standard for Almond Hulls given the volume currently traded on the domestic market.
+Advice was received from industry in 2018 that there needed to be a Standard for Almond Hulls given the volume traded on the domestic market.
 If created, this Standard would be included in the By-Products section of the GTA Standards.

-The Committee sought advice on suitable quality parameters and tolerances for this new Standard if developed and as none was received no Standard is currently planned for inclusion in the 2019/20 season.
+The Committee sought advice on suitable quality parameters and tolerances for this new Standard if developed and as none was received no Standard was developed for the 2019/20 season.

-4.6 Not Agreed: New Standard - Spelt
+4.7 Proposed Change not Supported: New Standard - Spelt